PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The exporter imports only the two ordered rewrite entry points, so control-flow canonicalization can be validated with synthetic ModelIR without importing Torch.
+Both matchers build one `ModelIRGraphIndex` per candidate body and reuse it for all producer and Reshape-alias queries.
+Required edges with duplicate producers are rejected before cloning, making the rewrite deterministic while replacing the former repeated linear scans of the body operator list.
 The exporter architecture gate detects attribute assignments through the AST, so alternate local names cannot silently reintroduce complete operator-list replacement.